FFTEduDatalab/resultsday/README.md

 `template_copier.py` almost certainly won't need running on results day - it only needs running after design tweaks to subject pages.

 ## Producing bespoke charts
-The microsite has the ability to produce two types of bespoke chart.
-In both cases, only entries charts can be produced, not grade breakdown charts.
+The microsite has the ability to produce three types of bespoke chart.
+In each case, only entries charts can be produced, not grade breakdown charts.

 ### Subject comparison
 This allows comparison of entry trends in multiple subjects.